-- Community Works: Helping teens to prepare for participating in their communities in a positive way
+- Community Works: Helping teens to prepare to participate in their communities in a positive way

 - Career Exploration: Preparing high school students to achieve academic and career goals

-- Youth in Transition: Providing youth in the foster care system with instruction in basic life skills and guidance to navigate community resources to help them live independently
+- Youth in Transition: Providing youth in the foster care system with instruction in basic life skills and guidance in navigating community resources to help them live independently

 PRO BONO LEGAL PROGRAM

-Our company’s Pro Bono Legal Program has been serving the poor and disadvantaged for over 22 years.
+Our company’s Pro Bono Legal Program has been serving the poor and disadvantaged for nearly 25 years.
 Our legal professionals have been nationally recognized for their commitment to providing pro bono assistance in areas such as guardianship, domestic violence, family law, child advocacy, Social Security disability benefits, veterans’ affairs, and bankruptcy, as well as legal support for nonprofit organizations.

-During 2016, 80 attorneys, paralegals and administrative associates, representing over 22 percent of the company’s legal professionals, provided approximately 1,126 hours of pro bono legal services.
+During 2017, 175 attorneys, paralegals and administrative associates provided approximately 4,300 hours of pro bono legal services.

-The Pro Bono Partnership, a nationally recognized organization, provides free business and transactional legal services to help nonprofits in New York, New Jersey, and Connecticut achieve their goals, avoid risk, and better serve their constituencies.
-In 2016, 25 attorneys from our company’s Pro Bono Legal Program completed 38 matters for 33 nonprofit organizations, and our company was a special honoree at Pro Bono Partnership’s 20th Anniversary Celebration in 2017.
+The Pro Bono Partnership, a nationally recognized organization, provides free business and transactional legal services to assist nonprofits in New York, New Jersey and Connecticut in achieving their goals, avoiding risk, and better serving their constituencies.
+Throughout 2017, 24 attorneys from our company’s Pro Bono Legal Program completed 38 matters for 33 nonprofit organizations, and our company was a special honoree at Pro Bono Partnership’s 20th Anniversary Celebration in 2017.

 Partnership for Giving

-As volunteers for nonprofit organizations, active employees in the U.S. and Puerto Rico can have their volunteer hours matched by a cash contribution.
-Through the Dollars for Doers program, funded by our company’s Foundation, employees investing 40 hours or more of service with an eligible organization can apply for a $500 contribution to that nonprofit, with an annual limit of two donations per eligible employee or volunteer team.
+Through the Dollars for Doers program, funded by our company’s Foundation, active employees in the U.S. and Puerto Rico can have their volunteer hours matched by a cash contribution.
+Employees investing 40 hours or more of service with an eligible nonprofit organization can apply for a $500 contribution to that nonprofit, with an annual limit of two donations per eligible employee or volunteer team.

 EMPLOYEE GIVING SUMMARY